gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 ---
 title: "Building a secure, practical authentication system with Firebase Auth and React"
 description: "This post presents a deep, end-to-end design and implementation exploration of an authentication system built with React (client), Firebase Authentication (identity service), Zustand (client state), TailwindCSS and Zod (input/schema validation)."
-date: 2025-11-05
+date: 2025-11-07
 tags: ["firebase", "authentication", "react", "zustand"]
 image: "/images/posts/firebase_auth_react/firebase_auth_react_showcase.png"
 ---

-Beyond a how-to, this article explains the formal models and trade-offs behind each choice: token lifecycles, trust boundaries, storage models, and UX vs. security trade-offs.
+Beyond a how-to, this article explains the formal models and trade-offs behind each choice: token life cycles, trust boundaries, storage models, and UX vs. security trade-offs.
 We tie protocol-level concepts (JWT/OIDC semantics, refresh token models) to concrete engineering patterns (automatic token refresh, secure storage, session cookie vs. SPA flows) and show sample code and architecture diagrams enabling researchers and advanced developers to reason about correctness, performance, and security.
 If you are a student who wants to know how to integrate the following system in your application, you're going to enjoy!

 # Introduction